Episode 106: Dust-Up at the Diner [ft. Lauren Adams]

 PLECK: How many people just come here to buy drugs?

-BORY: Almost everyone here is to buy drugs.
-This isn't under any rule of any kind you can sort of do whatever you want here.
+BORY: Almost everyone in here is here to buy drugs.
+This isn’t under any rule of any kind, you can sort of do whatever you want here.

 C-53: Were I not under the restriction of this restraining bolt I would probably order some dust.